AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

        (for some E of V => E > 0);

-Note the qualifier all to verify that a property is true for all element, some to check that it's true for at least one, and the difference between in when iterating over indices of the container and of to iterate over the actual values.
+Note the qualifier all to verify that a property is true for all element, some to check that it's true for at least one, and the difference between iterating over indices of the container and iterating over the actual values from the container.

 Using the above, we could write more complex properties.
 Here's for example a function that places the minimal value in the front of an array: